erpstudio/zki/README.md

-# ZKI - ZedKeen Instalments
+# ZKI - ZedKeen Inside

 Open Source Software for Installment Companies in Pakistan.
 Software is designed for Pakistani Markeet.
 Stating software language is Urdu.